kubernetes/website/content/en/docs/contribute/style/style-guide.md

 {{< table caption = "Do and Don't - Starting a sentence with a component tool or component name" >}}
 Do | Don't
 :--| :-----
-The `kube-apiserver` is designed to scale horizontally. | `kube-apiserver` is designed to scale horizontally.
-Kubectl handles locating and authenticating to the API server. | The Kubectl handles locating and authenticating to the apiserver.
+The `kubeadm` tool bootstraps and provisions machines in a cluster. | `kubeadm` tool bootstraps and provisions machines in a cluster.
+The `kube-scheduler` is the default scheduler for Kubernetes. | kube-scheduler is the default scheduler for Kubernetes.
 {{< /table >}}

-### Use a general descriptor over a specific component name
+### Use a general descriptor over a component name

-{{< table caption = "Do and Don't - Use a general descriptor over a specific component name" >}}
+{{< table caption = "Do and Don't - Use a general descriptor over a component name" >}}
 Do | Don't
 :--| :-----
 The Kubernetes API server offers an OpenAPI spec. | The apiserver offers an OpenAPI spec.
+Aggregated APIs are subordinate API servers. | Aggregated APIs are subordinate APIServers.
 {{< /table >}}

 ### Use normal style for string and integer field values